 Greater Indiana Clean Cities Coalition

-The Greater Indiana Clean Cities Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Greater Indiana Clean Cities Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: March 04, 1999

 - Population: 5,015,665 (based on 2018 Census estimate)

 - Boundary: City of Indianapolis; Entire state except the following counties: Benton, DeKalb, Elkhart, Fulton, Jasper, Kosciusko, LaGrange, Lake, LaPorte, Marshall, Newton, Noble, Porter, Pulaski, St. Joseph, Starke, Steuben, and Whitley counties

 - Natural Gas: 25